-A PhD in Genetics, Biology, or another relevant field (or foreign equivalent), or MD/PhD, is also acceptable.
+MD (or foreign equivalent) is required.
+A PhD in Genetics, Biology, or another relevant field (or foreign equivalent), or MD/PhD, is also acceptable

 Interested candidates should submit a curriculum vitae, cover letter, research statement and a diversity statement.
 The diversity statement should address current and/or future commitments to and experiences with equity, diversity, and inclusion.